allenai/allennlp-models/README.md

 <br/>

 <div align="center">
-❗️ To file an issue, please open a ticket on https://github.com/allenai/allennlp and tag it with "Models". ❗️
+❗️ To file an issue, please open a ticket on <a href="https://github.com/allenai/allennlp/issues/new/choose">allenai/allennlp</a> and tag it with "Models". ❗️
 </div>

 ## Installing